nerrante/api-test/.github/PULL_REQUEST_TEMPLATE.md

   - [ ] Looked into change and tested that change will not break existing code
 - [ ] Thorough manual testing has been done, covering acceptance criteria and all areas that these code changes might affect
 - [ ] UX has reviewed and any suggested changes are complete
-- [ ] Another developer has tested the code
+- [ ] Another developer has tested the code and any issues discovered have been resolved
 - [ ] Code has been demonstrated and reviewed with product, UX, QA, and other developers

 ___